Materia Sphere

 The microstructure of the powder itself plays a crucial role in unlocking the full potential of additive manufacturing.
 Our integrated approach to material and process development ensures reproducible quality and enables prototypes and series parts to fully benefit from the capabilities of both material and AM technology.

-Showcase #4: Aluminium Alloy Process Development
+Showcase #4: Process Development in LPBF

 Materials and Process Development.